This is the work-room of the spacecraft navigator. The commonly used term is "astrogator", coined by Robert Heinlein.

 On the maneuver node, there is one control for each of the six burn directions: prograde, retrograde, normal, anti-normal, radial in, and radial out.
 Selecting and dragging a given control will set the desired velocity change in that direction.
 Pulling the control away from the center of the node increases the velocity, pulling it closer decreases it (the equivalent of pulling the control on the opposite side of the node).
 One can burn in several directions at once, the control will calculate the appropriate axis of thrust and delta V so that it is the equivalent of the vector sum of all desired burns.

 So between the position of the manuever node and the values for the six burn directions the acceleration axis, delta V and maneuver start time can be calculated and relayed to the pilot's nav ball.
+This sure beats using slide-rules, drawing curves on paper charts, filling out a FORM 235 PILOT MANEUVER ORDER in triplicate, and climbing the ladder to the control deck to give one copy to the pilot.

 Remember that prograde / retrograde burns are used to change orbit shape, and normal / anti-normal burns are used to change orbital inclination.
 Radial out / radial in burns are used to rotate the orbit, but that isn't used very much.
 Don't forget that normal / anti-normal burns are very expensive in terms of delta V.